poojaharihar03/SuperSpeechSaga/Life of a Prison Guard - Duty and Decisions/README.md

 **Bob:** "And this is Charlie.
 Claims he’s innocent.
 Whether he is or not, he’s one of the most cooperative inmates."

 **Charlie:** "Nice to meet you, sir.
-I hope you can stay here for longer unlike the previous ones."
+I hope you can stay here for longer, unlike the previous ones."

 **Depending on Alex's response, he can earn points:**
 - If he is encouraging, he earns +10 points.